 Tooth Sensitivity is Characterised as “as a discomfort to the tooth, as a sudden response to certain stimuli”

 Tooth sensitivity is a crucial discomfort that is caused due to dental pain.
 The teeth pain is caused due to some activities that are temporary like eating, brushing, and drinking.
 This results in worn tooth enamel, or exposed tooth roots.
 Teeth Sensitive can also be caused because of a cavity, a cracked or chipped tooth, a worn filling, or gum disease.
 Teeth Sensitive is also called as root sensitivity.

-Many of us say we have “sensitive teeth.”
-We usually mean that we feel twinges of pain or discomfort in our teeth in certain situations.
+Many of us say that we have “sensitive teeth”.
+They usually mean that we feel twinges of pain or discomfort in our teeth.
 These may include:

 - Drinking or eating cold things

 - Eating excess of sweets